dentech-floss/subscriber/README.md

     httpRouter := chi.NewRouter() // it is not necessary to use chi, you can use your mux of choice

     _subscriber := subscriber.NewSubscriber(
-        logger.Logger.Logger, // the *zap.Logger is wrapped like a matryoshka doll :)
+        logger, // pass our logger
         &subscriber.SubscriberConfig{}, // nothing required to provide here atm httpRouter.Handle, // register the http handler for the topic/url on chi )

-    // this Watermill router have tracing middleware added to it router := subscriber.InitTracedRouter(logger.Logger.Logger) // the *zap.Logger is wrapped like a matryoshka doll :) router.AddPlugin(plugin.SignalsHandler) // kills the router after SIGINT or SIGTERM is sent to the process
+    // this Watermill router have tracing middleware added to it router := subscriber.InitTracedRouter(logger) // adds tracing middleware to the router router.AddPlugin(plugin.SignalsHandler) // kills the router after SIGINT or SIGTERM is sent to the process

     router.AddConsumerHandler(